engie-group/zabel-elements/README.md

 - SonarQube
 - SquashTM

+Elements are of two kinds: _ManagedServices_, that represent services that are managed by the Zabel platform, and _Utilities_, that represent services that are used by the Zabel platform.
+In the above list, Kubernetes is a utility.
+The other elements are managed services.

 You can use this library independently of the Zabel platform, as it has no specific dependencies on it.

 In particular, the **zabel.elements.clients** module may be of interest if you want to perform some configuration tasks from your own Python code.

-We are open to contribution of new wrappers, or extensions of existing wrappers.
-But elements can be provided in their own packages to.
+Contribution of new wrappers, or extensions of existing wrappers are welcomed.
+But elements can be provided in their own packages too.

 ## Architecture

 It contains two parts:

 - The **zabel.elements.clients** module
-- The **zabel.elements.services** base classes module
+- The **zabel.elements.images** base classes module

+There is one _image_ per client (hence one image per element).
+Images are classes with a standardized constructor and a `run()` method, and are how code is packaged so that it can be deployed on the Zabel platform.

 ### zabel.elements.clients